rust-lang/book/nostarch/chapter12.md

 Great!
 The code read and then printed the contents of the file.
 But the code has a few flaws.
 At the moment, the `main` function has multiple
-responsibilities: generally, functions are clearer and easier to maintain if each function is responsible for only one idea.
+responsibilities: Generally, functions are clearer and easier to maintain if each function is responsible for only one idea.
 The other problem is that we’re not handling errors as well as we could.
 The program is still small, so these flaws aren’t a big problem, but as the program grows, it will be harder to fix